Life is complicated. So are applications.

 - Other circumstances that have caused you to have a different course schedule or different academic options than your classmates

 It is up to you whether to share information about your special circumstances.
-If you decide to, you may want to seek the advice of your dean or advisor to find the best method for concisely conveying information that will be helpful to the Admissions Committee.
+If you decide to, we suggest you seek the advice of your counselor to find the best method to concisely convey information that will be helpful to your application.